 Unlike some glossier and trendier recipe books I’ve flicked through lately, what I love about this collection is how many of them I want to make (and feel confident that I can make).

-But first, let me share the first recipe we made from the book, Brian Glover’s pea, new potato and feta frittata.
+I’ve been enjoying cooking from the book, and have permission to share the first recipe we made, Brian Glover’s pea, new potato and feta frittata.

 Frittata is such a versatile dish – it can be enjoyed both hot and cold, it’s ideal for lunch or dinner, for picnics or packed lunch boxes and it’s very simple to make.